YOUR CONVENTON PLANNING GUIDE

 Which Airport Shall I Fly Into?

 Alaska Airlines has extended a 7% discount (plus a $15.00 fee) for anyone traveling from anywhere into these cities between 3/9/26 and 3/23/26.
+More information will be provided after you register for Convention and will be on the Convention portal for registrants.

 Scholarships:

-We know the costs to attend convention this year is high, but actually, the registration fee just barely covers the cost of food to be provided by the hotel and the rest of the costs will be raised through fundraising efforts such as tributes, sponsorships, and chance to win, as well as being underwritten by the district.
+We recognize that the costs to attend convention this year is high, but actually, the registration fee just barely covers the cost of food to be provided by the hotel and the rest of the costs will be raised through fundraising efforts such as tributes, sponsorships, and chance to win, as well as being underwritten by the district.

 In the meantime, there are several creative ways to help you pay for this convention.
 Please start by asking your own Sisterhood if there are any monies built into your budget to help defray the cost of convention.
 This could come under leadership development or even the President’s discretionary funds.
 Secondly, ask your clergy if there are any Temple monies available to help you attend this convention.
 Often Temple clergy have discretionary money to help with leadership development.